blockchain/My-Wallet-V3-Frontend/README.md

     npm test

+## Development

+Grunt keeps an eye on things in the background.
+E.g. it compiles the view templates whenever you change them:

+Install Grunt:

+    npm install -g grunt-cli

+Run it:

+    grunt

 ## MyWallet mock

 MyWallet can simulated using a mock, allowing you to login with fake credentials and simulate sending and receiving bitcoins.